oli-lang/oli/README.md

 ## Language Features

 - First class primitive types: boolean, number and strings
-- List and data hashmaps with nested support
+- List and data hashmaps support with nested support
 - Data references (formally variables)
-- Copy and extend data structures or values
+- Copy or extend data structures and values
-- String interpolation
+- Templaiting with string interpolation support
 - Built-in logical, comparison and math operators

 ## Design Goals

-- Simple sintax, but featured built-in rich possibilities
+- Simple but built-in rich features
-- Unobstructive minimal sintax grammar-free for DSL
+- Unobstructive minimal sintax grammar-free for DSL usage
 - Type inference and powerful pattern matching
-- Easy nested structures and lists
+- Easy to use nested structures and lists
-- Primitive types with semantics association
+- Useful primitive types with semantics association
-- Parsers should think more than human
+- Parser intelligence, it should think more than human
-- Data references are first class supported, avoid redundancy!
+- Data references as first class support (no more redundancy!)
-- Templating support, why not?
+- Templating support (why not?)
+- Implements programming languages basic operators
 - Focus on the content, not on the sintax

 ## Oli is useful for